-Elden Ring practically became a meme by the middle of 2021 – FromSoftware‘s upcoming action-RPG spawned myriad jokes about becoming vaporware that a cursory Google search of the game would throw up more parody accounts than it would actual news stories.
-Between its initial reveal at E3 2019 and E3 2021, precious little had been shown about the game.
-All we had was some key art and the promise it’d be made in collaboration with Game of Thrones‘ George R. R. Martin.
-Not exactly a lot to go on.
+Elden Ring has practically become a meme during its much-awaited journey from edit suite to shelves.
+Between an initial reveal at E3 2019 and E3 2021, precious little had been shown about the game, save for some key art and the promise it’d be made in collaboration with Game of Thrones‘ George R. R. Martin.
+It wasn’t exactly a lot to go on.

-“With Elden Ring, we have applied all our dark fantasy and action-RPG expertise cultivated throughout the Dark Souls series, in order to create a bold, classical evolution of the genre,” commented Hidetaka Miyazaki, director at FromSoftware, when the first gameplay trailer was released.
+“With Elden Ring, we have applied all our dark fantasy and action-RPG expertise cultivated throughout the Dark Souls series, in order to create a bold, classical evolution of the genre,” commented Hidetaka Miyazaki, director at FromSoftware.

 “We’ve crafted a rich world with a staggering sense of scale, based off of legends written for the game by George R. R. Martin.
 Elden Ring is a world full of mystery and peril, ready to be explored and discovered; a drama in which various characters flaunt their own mystique and ulterior motives.
 We sincerely hope you enjoy experiencing it for yourself.”